-Moving freely in the city and in nature, participating in sports and being in control of one's own body: for people with paraplegia not something to be taken for granted.
-Yet rehabilitation research does not stand still: at the 47th Face to Face Meeting you can learn how neurotechnologies restore motor function and what challenges are faced by paralyzed cyclists who use FES cycling.
-Furthermore, you will gain insight into the daily restrictions faced by affected people, and how this gives them the power to innovate.
-Experience how the interaction of research, technology and movement can minimise health risks and provide new freedom to people living with spinal cord injury.
+Moving freely in the city and in nature, doing sports and being in control of one’s own body: for people with paraplegia, this is not done as a matter of course.
+Yet, rehabilitation research is on the move: at the 47th Face to Face Meeting, you will learn how neurotechnologies restore motor functions and discover the challenges paralysed cyclists are faced with in FES cycling.
+Furthermore, you will gain insight into the daily restrictions of paraplegics and their resulting innovative power.
+Experience how the interaction of research, technology and movement can minimise health risks and give greater freedom to paraplegics.

 An accident in 2013 left me quadriplegic.
 I then started to do physical training with one objective: to maximise my recovery.
 After doing exercises with machines and up to 37 hours per week of training in my basement, I finally realizing that I had to combine "intelligent" movements with pleasure.
 Hence, the Go-Tryke was born: a three-wheeled bicycle that employs both arms and legs for outdoor use.
 The start-up, GBY has received promising results based on ist user-trials.
 This has been an incredible technical and human adventure that I will share with you.